ankit7/ankit7.github.io/_posts/2011-10-17-success-factors.md

 These are the effective ways to build a stronger brand using Internet for a new business.

 1.  **Unique Design**:  Good enough to hold them!
 If you’re able to amaze them, you can sell even more.
 Get a Logo and designed website.
-It doesn’t cost you much if you use service like [Elance](http://bit.ly/ak-elance).
+It doesn’t cost you much if you use service like [UpWork](https://www.upwork.com).
 2.  **Utilize Social Networks**: Facebook, Twitter and LinkedIn presence are very helpful here.
 They got some very innovative products (Twitter Promoted, Facebook Ads etc) to promote a brand.
 Spend some time to discover the ‘best practices’.
 3.  _**Run multiple Display Advertising Campaigns**:_ Let them remember your name and what you do.
-4.  ****_Participate in conversation and Q&A sites and answer every questions about your brand_****
+4.  **_Participate in conversation and Q&A sites and answer every questions about your brand_**
 5.  **Showcase your Testimonials, Reviews and feedback across the site and networks**

 2\.
 USP